Distributed Multi-Agent Reinforcement Learning Based on Graph-Induced Local Value Functions: Distributed RL Based on Local Consensus

 Assumption \ref{as C^l} guarantees that average consensus can be achieved among the agents involved in each LVF.
 Since one agent may be involved in LVFs of multiple clusters, it may keep multiple different nonzero communication weights for the same communication link.
 From the definition of $C^l$ in (\ref{C matrix}), $C_{jj'}^l=0$ for all $j\notin\mathcal{I}_i^L$, and $j'\in\mathcal{V}$.
 Then $\mu_j^{kl}(t)=0$ for $j\notin\mathcal{I}_i^L$ for any $p\geq0$.
 Moreover, let $C^l_0\in\mathbb{R}^{n_l\times n_l}$ be the principle submatrix of $C^l$ by removing the $j$-th row and column for all $j\notin\mathcal{I}_i^L$, then Assumption \ref{as C^l} implies that $C^l_0$ is doubly stochastic for all $l\in\mathcal{C}$.
 Define $\rho_l=\|C^l_0-\frac{1}{n_l}\mathbf{1}_{n_l}\mathbf{1}_{n_l}^\top\|$, it has been shown in \cite{xiao2004fast} that under Assumption \ref{as C^l}, we have $\rho_l\in(0,1)$.

 \begin{remark} When graph $\mathcal{G}_{SO}$ is strongly connected, all the agents form one cluster and achieve average consensus during the learning process.
 Algorithm \ref{alg} then reduces to a global consensus-based distributed RL algorithm.
 In fact, under any graph $\mathcal{G}_{SO}$, the global consensus-based framework can always solve the distributed RL problem.
-However, when Assumption \ref{as weakly connected} holds, our local consensus-based framework in Algorithm \ref{alg} requires consensus to be achieved among smaller-size groups, therefore exhibiting a faster convergence rate.
-When the whole multi-agent network is of large scale, it is possible that the number of agents involved in each LVF is significantly smaller than the number of agents in the whole network.
-In such scenarios, Algorithm \ref{alg} has a much faster convergence rate compared with the global consensus-based algorithm due to the following two reasons: (i) the average consensus tasks are performed within smaller-size groups; (ii) the gradient estimation based on the LVF $\hat{J}_i(\theta)$ has a lower variance compared with that based on the global value-function $J(\theta)$.
-See Remark \ref{re variance} for more details. \end{remark}
+However, when Assumption \ref{as weakly connected} holds, Algorithm \ref{alg} requires consensus to be achieved among smaller-size groups, therefore exhibiting a faster convergence rate.
+When the multi-agent network is of large scale, it is possible that the number of agents involved in each LVF is significantly smaller than the total number of agents in the whole network.
+In such scenarios, Algorithm \ref{alg} converges much faster than the global consensus-based algorithm due to two reasons: (i) the average consensus tasks are performed within smaller-size groups; (ii) the gradient estimation based on the LVF $\hat{J}_i(\theta)$ has a lower variance compared with that based on the GVF $J(\theta)$, see Remark \ref{re variance} for more details. \end{remark}